-When I hear that “Beauty is in the eye of the beholder,” I take it to mean that some people find beauty where others do not.
+When I hear “Beauty is in the eye of the beholder,” I take it to mean that some people find beauty where others do not.
 An artist friend who designs and sells jewelry once remarked that he made it a practice to experience beauty every day.
 I thought that was wonderful.
 But between work and family life, the only time I found available to search for beauty was when I was out with a camera looking for it.

-Searching for opportunities to compose elements within a frame in ways that fed my aesthetic hunger, I frequented scrap yards, construction sites, abandoned buildings, tractor-trailer grave yards, empty fairgrounds and musty antique shops.
+Searching for opportunities to compose elements within a frame in ways that fed my aesthetic hunger, I frequented scrap yards, construction sites, abandoned buildings, tractor-trailer grave yards, empty fairgrounds, railroad graveyards and musty antique shops.
 As a consequence of creating order out of visual chaos, I was experiencing beauty in unconventional places and subjects.
 I first noticed this when I realized that I didn’t need to go to the beaches, national parks or anywhere else to experience beauty.
 It was at hand.
 To transform an ugly or ordinary object into a beautiful one, all I had to do was to decide to see it that way—with or without a camera.

 It’s not what you look at that matters, it’s what you see.